jjallaire/draftpod/src/components/guide/articles/cardpools.md

 In this illustration we've already begun entering the quantities of cards within our cardpool (note the numbers overlaid on the cards in the middle pane).
 To enter the quantity of card, just select it (via mouse or arrow key) and press the number of you have.
 Since the display of cards in Decked Builder matches the way we've sorted our cardpool, it's very quick and easy to enter all of the cards.

 Once you are done entering, be sure to save the collection to disk.
-You are now ready to use the cardpool with draftpod.
+You are now ready to use the cardpool with Draftpod.

 ### Uploading a Cardpool